Marsico Lung Institute/UNC Cystic Fibrosis Center

 With the arrival on the UNC campus of Dr. Jack Riordan and his group and Dr. Doug Cyr, we have become a more broad and ‘mature’ CF Center, i.e., we have developed as a second goal: to define the abnormalities in mutant CFTR biogenesis/trafficking, to develop the appropriate primary screens and secondary screens for mutant CFTR “potentiator/corrector” hit/lead evaluation, and to refine the clinical biophysical and biochemical assays needed for “potentiator/corrector” drug development.
 Again, this effort has melded together collaborative UNC CF Center groups focused on CF genetics, CFTR biochemistry and cell biology, high throughput drug screening paradigms, animal models of CF, and clinical development/validation of both nasal and rectal biophysical and biochemical analyses of correction of mutant CFTR processing defects.

 Thus, the UNC CF Center has now been organized to provide the maximum technical and intellectual support to both goals, with a common focus on the rapid “translation” of basic science insights into the clinical patient care arena.
 The centerpiece of the UNC CF Center is the network of Core Laboratories that underpin all CF research at UNC.
 As a group, the Cores operate under two common themes.
 First, the Cores provide access for UNC CF investigators to a broad range of quality-controlled, diverse reagents and technologies.
 Second, the Cores provide a strong intellectual/research contribution to the UNC CF Center by virtue of the fact that the Cores are led by talented and productive scientists.
-Indeed, our three major Cores (Tissue Procurement and Cell Culture Core, Molecular Biology Core, and Mouse Models Core) have become resources to universities both nationally and internationally, and indeed to CFFTI and industry collaborators, to make available reagents and expertise to CF investigators in need of cellular, molecular, and mouse reagents.
+Indeed, our three major Cores (Tissue Procurement and Cell Culture Core, Molecular Biology Core, and Animal Models Core) have become resources to universities both nationally and internationally, and indeed to CFFTI and industry collaborators, to make available reagents and expertise to CF investigators in need of cellular, molecular, and mouse reagents.

 The CF Center achieves its purpose through: